wifipumpkin3/wifipumpkin3.github.io/_docs/getting-started.md

 show all plugins available and their status.

-> `proxys`
+> `proxies`

-show all proxys available and their status.
+show all proxies available and their status.

 > `show`